Lovejoy High students engage in discussions in a host of languages other than English to include:

 Students are assessed in a variety of means that may include: observations of conversations carried out in the target language, pencil-and-paper tests, or presentations created in the target language.

-Students must earn two credits in the same LOTE to meet LHS graduation requirements, or three years of the same LOTE to meet the LHS Distinguished Achievement Program (DAP) graduation requirements.
-LISD strongly encourages students seeking admission to four-year universities to complete at least three years of LOTE study.
+Students must earn two credits in the same world language to meet LHS graduation requirements, or three years of the same language to meet the LHS Distinguished Achievement Program (DAP) graduation requirements.
+LISD strongly encourages students seeking admission to four-year universities to complete at least three years of world language study.